Cotalker/documentation/docs/documentation/client/channels.md

 ### Actions Button {#task-menus-within-channel}
 In channels associated with a task, you can change a _task's_ state from the channel's _actions button_.
-If configured, you can answer any survey associated with the channel by pressing the _actions button_.
+If configured, you can also answer any survey associated with the channel by pressing the _actions button_.

 _The actions button is found near the bottom of the channel workspace:_
 <img alt="task change state menu" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_channels_actions_00.png')} />